 Whiteness Ry is the other common parameter used as a measure of whiteness.
 You will often find this parameter on talc and calcium carbonate data sheets.
 However it gives a different (usually higher) result to the R457 measurement.

-Some mineral suppliers, however, just report the Y-value as a whiteness measurement.
+Some mineral suppliers however, just report the Y-value as a whiteness measurement.

 So read the data sheet carefully.
 If you need a different parameter to make a particular comparison, ask the supplier for it – he has probably measured it but has just not reported it on his data sheet.

-Lab colour was designed to approximate human vision.
+These values were designed to approximate human vision.
 The L component closely matches human perception of lightness and is given on a scale of 0 to 100.

 The b-value gives a reading between -1 and +1 on the b-axis or the yellow/blue scale.
 The a-value is similarly a measure of greenness or redness as shown on this schematic:

 Look out for a high b-value.
 This means the mineral is yellowish.
 Similarly, a positive a-value indicates reddishness.

 Hope this helps you.
 If you are in the Northern hemisphere, you are probably looking a bit blue-ish yourself.